SapphireBlueSkittlez/SapphireBlueSkittlez/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Angeline.
 I have a degree in Computer Science from Ateneo de Manila University.
-Currently, I am rediscovering my interest in programming through The Odin Project and learning Web Development.
+Currently, I am rediscovering my interest in programming through The Odin Project.
 I am hoping to contribute to some projects in the future and learn to collaborate and work with other people's code.